Croatia 2-Week Itinerary JetSettingFools.com

 2 Weeks in Croatia Cost

-Additionally, prices rise every year, making some must-do activities too expensive for budget travelers.
-For example, the iconic experience of walking the walls in Dubrovnik currently costs nearly $40 per person.
-Similarly, enjoying a meal in Old Town Split can cost the same as eating in other famous European cities.
+Additionally, prices rise every year, making some activities too expensive for budget travelers.
+For example, walking the walls in Dubrovnik now costs nearly $40 per person.
+Similarly, enjoying a meal in Old Town Split can cost the same as other European cities.

-We recommend listing all of your must-do activities and finding current entrance fees to ensure they will fit into your Croatia budget.
+We recommend listing all of your must-do’s and finding current entrance fees to ensure they will fit into your Croatia budget.

 Budget Travel in Croatia

 There are simple ways to stretch your budget in Croatia.
-First and foremost, take your trip to Croatia outside of the summer season.
-Furthermore, book in advance.
+First and foremost, take your trip outside of the summer season.
+Furthermore, book in advance!

-Also, consider creating your own Croatia day trips rather than paying for tours.
+Also, create your own Croatia day trips rather than paying for tours.
 Maybe skip the top ticketed attractions in favor of free things to do.
-For meals, pick up local Croatian products at the market or grocery store for picnic lunches rather than dining in restaurants.
+For meals, pick up local Croatian products for picnic lunches rather than dining out.

 Places To Stay in Croatia